Train Blocking Crossing and Crossing Gate Malfunctions

 Why Do Trains Sound Their Horns?

-Trains sound horns or whistles before crossings as a universal safety precaution.
-Railroad engineers are required by law to sound a horn or whistle at every crossing, unless a Quiet Zone has been established.
+Trains sound horns or whistles before crossings as a universal safety precaution for the traveling public.
+Railroad engineers are required by federal law to sound a horn or whistle at every public railroad/highway crossing, unless a Quiet Zone has been authorized.
+There is no requirement for railroad engineers to sound a horn or whistle at public railroad/pedestrian crossings or private crossings.

 For more information read the Train Horn Rule.